opulo-inc/ohai/docs/feeder-connection-kit/accessories/index.md

 * Adhere a hex key bag label onto a 2.5" x 3" plastic bag
 ![](img/IMG_3668.png)

-* Place a Feeder Drive wheel into the plastic bag before resealing it
+* Place a hex key into the plastic bag before resealing it
 ![](img/IMG_3669.png)

 !!!success "These two assemblies can now be set aside for further use in packout"